-Short term

-- Increase CCTV coverage in around the buildings in Pierremont Park. - Report all rough-sleeping on Town Council owned land within 24 hours. - Remove both the derelict Community Hall and Park Hall in Pierremont Park as these buildings currently attract anti-social behaviour. - Improve lighting in Balmoral Gardens, Albion Street. - Work actively with the PCSOs on reporting anti-social behaviour and regularly report and attend the Neighbourhood Engagement Meetings. - Look into ways and options for reducing anti-social behaviour in Mockett's Wood.
+Short term Long term Increase CCTV coverage in around the buildings in Pierremont Park.
+Report all rough-sleeping on Town Council owned land within 24 hours.
+Remove both the derelict Community Hall and Park Hall in Pierremont Park as these buildings currently attract anti-social behaviour.
+Improve lighting in Balmoral Gardens, Albion Street.
+Work actively with the PCSOs on reporting anti-social behaviour and regularly report and attend the Neighbourhood Engagement Meetings.
+Look into ways and options for reducing anti-social behaviour in Mockett's Wood.
+Undertake an assessment of the future of the Community Hall land, which could include replacement with an alternative community structure.
+Increase CCTV in Pierremont Park.
+Look into mobile CCTV units to cover areas of the town during the summer months.
+Work with Thanet Community Safety Partnership to establish projects and initiatives to help reduce anti-social behaviour in the area.